philshem/open-mastermind/README.md

 ## to get the code

-Clone the repository, then install the requirements (currently only the non-standary python3 library [`colorama`](https://pypi.org/project/colorama/), which prints a colorful terminal.)
+Clone the repository, then install the requirements (currently only the non-standard python library [`colorama`](https://pypi.org/project/colorama/), which prints a colorful terminal.)

     git clone https://github.com/philshem/open-mastermind.git
     cd open-mastermind
-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

+Written in Python3.7, it's also working for Python2.7 as well.

 ## to play

     cd open-mastermind
-    python3 mastermind.py
+    python mastermind.py

 ## example game play